 Data from the College's Enrollment Management System, as well as workforce data, are used to identify optimal hiring levels and evaluate the current staffing structure of the Office of Academic Affairs.
-This led to the creation of the Academic Affairs Coordinator, who provides strategic support in the areas of class scheduling, curriculum, enrollment management systems, and program reporting (AIP5.5).
-The College's organizational structure has also been evaluated to identify specific gaps and needs for positions, such the need for greater support for online instruction due to the recent COVID-19 pandemic.
-This evaluation led to the new classification of Online Instructional Design and Accessibility Specialist (AIP5.6).
+Enrollment data demonstrated significant growth in online courses which led the college to identify specific gaps and needs for positions, such the need for greater support for online instruction due to the recent COVID-19 pandemic.
+This evaluation led to the new classification of Online Instructional Design and Accessibility Specialist (AIP5.5).

 The College's EEO plan has been updated and new methods have been developed to improve the College's goal of increasing diversity in collaboration with the Academic Senate.
-For example, the College has hosted a Diversity and Implicit Bias training for full-time faculty search committee members (AIP5.7; AIP5.8).
+For example, the College has hosted a Diversity and Implicit Bias training for full-time faculty search committee members (AIP5.6; AIP5.7).

-As part of the ongoing hiring strategy processes, the College continues to review organizational charts, examine unrestricted and categorical funding sources, determine succession planning within departments, and review job descriptions and administrative procedures related to hiring for currency and relevance (AIP5.9).
+As part of the ongoing hiring strategy processes, the College continues to review organizational charts, examine unrestricted and categorical funding sources, determine succession planning within departments, and review job descriptions and administrative procedures related to hiring for currency and relevance (AIP5.8).

 The College has continually assessed its existing and anticipated staffing levels and is poised to meet the goals set forth in the 2020-2025 EMP.
 It is unclear at present whether a formal plan is the appropriate instrument to ensure staffing levels are sufficient and appropriately distributed in light of the new institutional goals.
-The College may instead shore up existing processes for faculty hiring as well as for staff and administrative recruitment to increase efficiency in this area.
+The College will evaluate existing processes for faculty hiring as well as for staff and administrative recruitment to increase efficiency in this area.
 MPC has begun this analysis.

-The College has made significant progress on this actionable improvement plan and is well-positioned to expand the hiring strategy to identify and make sufficient and appropriate employment decisions to support the institution's mission and purpose as well as better meet student needs in the future.
+The College has made significant progress on this actionable improvement plan and is wellpositioned to expand the hiring strategy to identify and make sufficient and appropriate employment decisions to support the institution's mission and purpose as well as better meet student needs in the future.
 Work continues on determining the best method to accomplish this goal.

-This actionable improvement plan has been completed.
+This actionable improvement plan is in progress.
 Ongoing efforts are in place to more formalize hiring strategies and procedures with the recent completion of MPC's EMP.

-- AIP5.1 MPC 2016 ISER Actionable Improvement Plan Staffing Plan - AIP5.2 Institutional Action Plan Progress Assessment, Fall 2018 - AIP5.3 PAG Minutes, Mar.
-28, 2017 - AIP5.4 Adjunct Hiring Concept Components - AIP5.5 Academic Affairs Coordinator Job Description - AIP5.6 Online Instructional Design and Accessibility Specialist Job Description - AIP5.7 2019-2022 MPC EEO Plan - AIP5.8 Email MPC Diversity & Implicit Bias Training - AIP5.9 Administrative Procedure 7121
+The President will lead efforts to develop and implement augmented hiring strategies in cooperation with the Vice President of Administrative Services, the Vice President of Academic Affairs, the Academic Senate, and the Human Resources Department.
+The timeline for completion is spring 2022.

+- AIP5.1 2016 ISER AIP: Staffing Plan

+- AIP5.2 AIP Progress Assessment, Fall 2018

+- AIP5.3 PAG Minutes, Mar.
+28, 2017

+- AIP5.4 Adjunct Hiring Concept Components

+- AIP5.5 Online Instructional Design and Accessibility Specialist Job Description

+- AIP5.6 2019-2022 MPC EEO Plan

+- AIP5.7 Email MPC Diversity & Implicit Bias Training, Feb.
+20, 2020

+- AIP5.8 Administrative Procedure 7121